-Incredibly simple apple turnovers made mini.
-These apple turnovers are made with a puff pastry, filled with sugared apples, and coated in a cream cheese glaze.
-The perfect breakfast, brunch, or snack on-the-go!
+A simple apple turnover recipe made with store-bought puff pastry, filled with sugared apples, and coated in an easy glaze.

 - 1 (17.3 ounces) package Puff Pastry Sheets I like Pepperidge Farm best